 I have accidentally trained my otherwise lovely cat to be as annoying and destructive as possible when he wants to be fed by just giving in and feeding him.
 How do I get him to stop this behavior? [more inside]

 Our cat is terrified of strangers to the point of serious violence.
 (We have both owned reasonably shy and standoffish cats before.
 This one is worse than any other cat we've known — the bites and scratches he gives people who pick him up are sometimes not just warning nips but serious attacks.
 We are almost certain he was abused before we adopted him, for this and other reasons.)
 We need to find a vet in Austin, TX where we can take him.
 We have already been asked not to return to Animal Trustees, the discount vet clinic in town, because he clawed a vet tech there, so we are worried that he will be unwelcome other places as well.
 Suggestions? [more inside]

+My cat is constantly begging for play and I am mostly game but also want to get some rest once in a while.
+She is mostly bored with the usual rotated toys - ping pong balls, toilet paper rolls and such.
+Her big thing is stick and string combos and old shoe laces but she is even bored with those sometimes plus their restricted range means she doesn't really got run around after them that much.
 I was thinking some sort of fishing rod hybrid could be dr. frankenstiened up but I don't fish so I am not sure of the details.
 Being efficient (lazy) I like the idea of casting and then reeling in from the luxury of the couch. [more inside]

 Help!
 My cat has discovered how to turn on the bathroom sink faucet by herself, and she will not be dissuaded.
 I'm sick of coming home to running water every time I leave the house.
 Any ideas? [more inside]